mspillman/gallop/README.md

 - [Vast.ai](https://vast.ai/) - cheap access to a wide variety of GPUs not offered by other services.

-A wide variety of bigger commercial providers (e.g. AWS, GCP, Azure) are also available.
+A wide variety of bigger commercial providers (e.g. AWS, GCP, Azure, Lambda Labs) are also available.